︎ Sheffield, UK

 Joe Burrows

-Joe Burrows is a documentary photographer and visual researcher with an interest in the nuclear anthropocene.
-His practice utilises open-source intelligence, archives, satellite imagery and deep research practices to visualise the post-atomic era and the power structures and technologies that enabled and perpetuate it.
+Joe Burrows is a documentary photographer and visual researcher with an interest in the nuclear anthropocene and recent graduate of MA Research Architecture at Goldsmiths, University of London.
+His practice utilises open-source intelligence, archives, alternative photography and deep research practices to visualise the post-atomic era and the power structures and technologies that enabled and perpetuate it.

 Open to commissions and interesting opportunities.